Skip to content

 Run Claude Code in a kukeon cell

-This guide walks a freshly-kuke init-ed host from zero to a live Claude Code prompt running inside a kukeon cell — first as a long-lived Attachable Cell, then as a parametrized CellProfile you can drive with kuke run -p for one-shot prompts.
+This guide walks a freshly-kuke init-ed host from zero to a live Claude Code prompt running inside a kukeon cell — first as a long-lived Attachable Cell, then as a parametrized CellBlueprint you can drive with kuke run --from-blueprint for one-shot prompts.

 The example does not bake API keys into the image and does not configure auth — bring your own per the upstream setup docs.
-For the full agent-runner shape (SSH bind, signed commits, agents/project-repo clones), see eminwux/crew — this guide is derived from crew/images/claude/Dockerfile and crew/agents/pm/profiles/pm.yaml with that plumbing stripped out.
+It is the smallest end-to-end shape — an image, a Cell, and a CellBlueprint — with the broader fleet-runner plumbing (SSH bind, signed commits, agents/project-repo clones) deliberately stripped out.

 Prerequisites